 Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2015.

 This page describes the evolution of terminology used to describe the condition previously known as vulval intraepithelial neoplasia (VIN).
 In 2015, the International Society for the Study of Vulvovaginal Disease (ISSVD) adopted the term vulvar (vulval) squamous intraepithelial lesion (SIL).
+If you don't find what you are looking for in this list, try our general glossary, Topics A–Z index or the DermNet search box.

 Traditionally, pathologists classified VIN into 3 grades: VIN 1, 2 or 3, in keeping with cervical intraepithelial neoplasia (CIN 1, 2, 3).